ztyyLV/web-twain-docs/indepth/features/ui.md

 # UI Elements

 In this section, we'll explore the UI Elements that are built into the `DWT` library for user interactions.

+Generally speaking, most UI elements are configured in the file dynamsoft.webtwain.install.js.
+This file is already referenced inside the dynamsoft.webtwain.initiate.js

 ## Installation Dialog